RogueStorm7/RegEx-tutorial-get-the-gist/README.md

 ### Look-ahead and Look-behind

 ## Author
+My name is, Mianta McKnight, and I created this tutorial.

-This has been a interesting process to understand RegEx.
+It has been a interesting process to understand RegEx.
 I hope it was helpful.
-Here is a link to my GitHub profile[RogueStorm](git@github.com:RogueStorm7/RegEx-tutorial-get-the-gist.git)
+Here is a link to my GitHub profile @ [RogueStorm](git@github.com:RogueStorm7/RegEx-tutorial-get-the-gist.git)